motorro/CommonStateMachine/README.md

 - [LCE](examples/lce) - basic example of Load-Content-Error application
 - [Welcome](examples/welcome/welcome) - multi-module example of user on-boarding flow
+- [Parallel](examples/multi/parallel) - two machines running in parallel in one proxy state
+- [Navbar](examples/multi/navbar) - several machines running in proxy state, one of them active at a time
+- [Lifecycle](examples/lifecycle) - track your Android app lifecycle to pause pending operations when the app is suspended

 ## The basic task - Load-Content-Error